top of page

 Owner

 In addition to traditional psychotherapeutic techniques Lillie employs a variety of creative arts and play therapies including the use of masks, puppets, sand tray, doll house, visual and dramatic arts, and more.
-Lillie has undergraduate and graduate level specializations in child Lillie McCatty is a Licensed Mental Health Counselor in the State of Washington.
-Lillie comes to you with a Master of Arts in Drama Therapy from New York University (NYU) and a total of 11 years of experience in the field of counseling and psychotherapy with children and adults.
+Lillie has undergraduate and graduate level specializations in child mental health.
+Lillie McCatty is a Licensed Mental Health Counselor in the State of Washington.
+Lillie comes to you with a Master of Arts in Drama Therapy from New York University (NYU) and a total of 20 years of experience in the field of counseling and psychotherapy with children and adults.

-Lillie has undergraduate and graduate level specializations in child and adolescent development and child-focused psychotherapy.
 She is state recognized as a Child Mental Health Specialist.
-She has training and experience in Child Life interventions and is therefore qualified to support children who have physical issues that require potentially upsetting medical procedures including terminal and chronic illnesses.
+She has training and experience in Child Life interventions and is therefore qualified to support children who have physical issues that require potentially upsetting medical procedures including things like needle-hesitancy as well as terminal and chronic illnesses.
 Lillie has experience helping clients with a number of situational difficulties including domestic violence, divorce, adoption, pregnancy, and more.
-She is highly capable of treating a variety of psychiatric diagnoses including adjustment disorder, depression, anxiety, ADHD, oppositional defiant disorder, PTSD, personality disorders, and more.
+She is highly capable of treating a variety of psychiatric diagnoses including adjustment disorder, depression, anxiety, ADHD, oppositional defiant disorder, PTSD, personality disorders, and so on.
 Lillie has extensive professional and personal experience treating individuals and families from diverse backgrounds and she is a state certified Mental Health Specialist for African-American Populations.
 Having grown up in the Olympia community Lillie is well connected to community resources and looks forward to facilitating growth and healing in your family.

-Amanda Brown, Office Support
+Amanda Brown, Office Manager

 Amanda is the first, friendly face when you enter our offices.
 She provides support to clients and clinicians with billing, insurance support, scheduling, portal access, and front office needs.
 Amanda comes to us from her work in the urgent care world and is very experienced in client care as well as the office side of things.
 In addition to her work with our current clients Amanda also screens all of our incoming clients and helps navigate the onboarding process.
-Amanda is available Mondays, Tuesdays, Thursdays and Fridays from 11:00am-3:00pm.
+Amanda is available Mondays, Tuesdays, Thursdays and Fridays from 10:00am-2:00pm.

 bottom of page